Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones

-Let us show that Eq.~(\ref{correction}) brings a nonnegligible uncertainty in the $\pi\pi$ case: for this we limit ourselves to the right--cut integral from $4m^2$ on, where the scalar amplitude is well known~\cite{GarciaMartin:2011cn}.
+Let us show that Eq.~(\ref{correction}) brings a nonnegligible uncertainty in the $\pi\pi$ case if a plain dispersion relation for $t_J$ is used: for this we limit ourselves to the right--cut integral from $4m^2$ on, where the scalar amplitude is well known~\cite{GarciaMartin:2011cn}.
 We plot its real part, with characteristic dragon shape, in figure~\ref{fig:dragon}.

-For a quick estimate we adopt as effective range of the interaction $R\simeq m_\sigma^{-1}\simeq$ 2 GeV$^{-1}$ (to be compared with 0.79 fm $\simeq 4 $ GeV$^{-1}$ for the pion scalar radius~\cite{Oller:2007xd} appropriate for $J=0$ or with $1/m_\rho= 0.26$ fm for the vector one, $J=1$).
+For a quick estimate we adopt as effective range of the interaction $R\simeq m_\sigma^{-1}\simeq$ 2 GeV$^{-1}$ (compare with 0.79 fm $\simeq 4 $ GeV$^{-1}$ for the pion scalar radius~\cite{Oller:2007xd} appropriate for $J=0$ or with $1/m_\rho= 0.26$ fm for the vector one, $J=1$).
 The first two terms in the expansion are not representative of the exponential in Eq.~(\ref{expandEXP}) at energies much beyond threshold, so we limit ourselves to that area.
 The outcome is plot in figure~\ref{fig:effect}.

 We have chosen $n=1$ and used this one subtraction to make the uncertainty vanish at threshold.
 However, the uncertainty band quickly grows with $E$.

 Therefore, we proceed to reanalyzing the full exponential.
 We then find, up to $J=2$ (the effect of the $d$--wave is small, but we include it nevertheless),